-- Wellness and Health Care Planning
+- Wellness and Health Care Planning (WHP)

-- Reductions in cost sharing for Part C items and services and covered Part D drugs;
+- Reductions in cost-sharing for Part C items and services and covered Part D drugs

-- Medicare Hospice Benefit Component (Separate RFA) - NEW
+- Hospice Benefit Component

 For more details on these Model Components please see the links to the VBID and VBID Hospice Benefit Components Requests for Applications (RFA) below.